davetaz/openactive-crossfilter/learning.md

 In this stage we will create a way to filter the dataGrid.
 In this case a rowChart of activity types.

-First we need to receal the hidden structure on our page where the filters are going to do.
+First we need to reveal the hidden structure on our page where the filters are going to be.

 In codePen reveal the `CSS` panel and find the line at the top that reads